 A new Mikvah for men is currently under development in the area of Piazza Bologna.

 Depending on your budget, we advise that you take a tour guide to learn about the history of Jewish Rome, there are two companies that provide group tours of different areas, each tour is approximately 3 hours and costs around €100 per person per tour, contact us if you want a private tour guide that charges per hour and could take you at your own pace.

 If you don’t want to enter a church, please be advised that the Sistine Chapel and the Pantheon, host religious services occasionally.

 To attend services and Shabbat meals the dress code should be smart casual or informal, no need of tie.

 Fiumicino – Leonardo da Vinci airport (FCO)

-- Taxi or driver will charge about 50 euro.
+- Taxis will charge about 48 euro within the city walls.
 For jewish drivers click here or contact us.